 loading...

-This combination of iron and steel has quite literally stood the test of time and remains as a remnant of a past era that remains vital today.
+This combination of iron and steel has quite literally stood the test of time and remains a remnant of a past era that remains vital today.
 The Eads Bridge in Missouri, one of the oldest spans still standing not just in the Show Me State, but in America.

 Remembering the Mark Twain Memorial Bridge